virtualagc/virtualagc/yaShuttle/yaHAL-S-Development.md

 # 2022-11-13

-I find it more-convenient to provide the rules for the missing types mentioned earlier in LBNF form rather than BNF, because LBNF has ready means of creating various of those rules (particularly <CHAR VERTICAL BAR>, but others as well) by means of regular expressions.
+I find it more-convenient to provide the rules for the missing types mentioned earlier in LBNF form rather than BNF, because LBNF has ready means of creating various of those rules (particularly `<CHAR VERTICAL BAR>`, but others as well) by means of regular expressions.
 All of those additional definitions reside in a file called

     extraHAL-S.lbnf

-In Linux or Mac OS X, the complete description of HAL/S in LBNF can be created by the following command:
+(**Important later note:**  *Do not generate HAL_S.cf as indicated in this paragraph.
+This method is now deprecated.
+Do not overwrite HAL_S.cf.
+Instead, the existing HAL_S.cf should be preserved and edited directly if necessary.*)  In Linux or Mac OS X, the complete description of HAL/S in LBNF can be created by the following command:

     cat extraHAL-S.lbnf HAL-S.bnf | bnf2lbnf.py > HAL_S.cf